2121 Avenue of the Stars: Filming location

-In a 2018 tour for Variety, the chief engineer of the building noted how the Fox Plaza has a large number of redundancies in its design, and he speculates that it's because it was intended to be used as a filming location.
+In a 2018 tour for Variety, the chief engineer of the building noted how the Fox Plaza has a large number of redundancies in its design, and he speculates that it is because it was intended to be used as a filming location.

 The building has been featured in at least four major motion pictures released by Fox.
-Its most famous appearance was in the 1988 action film Die Hard, where, while still under construction, it portrayed the fictional Nakatomi Plaza (also known as Nakatomi Tower), a building owned by a fictional Japanese Keiretsu corporation.
-The damaged version of the tower was made via a scale model special effect.
+Its most famous appearance was in the 1988 action film Die Hard, where while still under construction, it portrayed the fictional Nakatomi Plaza (also known as Nakatomi Tower), a building owned by a fictional Japanese keiretsu corporation.
+The damaged version of the tower was made via a scale-model special effect.
 In 2018, to celebrate the film's 30th anniversary, a screening was held outside with the building in the background.
+For the "80s Action Heroes" event, Call of Duty: Warzone added Nakatomi Plaza as a place of interest on the Verdansk '84 map.
+Following the conclusion of the event, the building remained, though any references to Die Hard were removed.

-The plaza and a neighboring building are the main setting for the 1994 comedy Airheads where fictional radio station KPPX is located.
+The plaza and a neighboring building are the main setting for the 1994 comedy Airheads, where fictional radio station KPPX is located.
 Fox Plaza was also one of the buildings brought down at the end of Fight Club.
 The building plays an important role in the Brooklyn Nine-Nine episode "99", in which detective Jake Peralta insists on visiting the building due to its role in Die Hard and causes his squad to miss their return flight to New York City.

-The building can also be seen from the InterContinental hotel pool across the street in the "Sunblock 5000" TV ad in Robocop 2 (1990).
+The building can also be seen from the InterContinental Hotel pool across the street in the "Sunblock 5000" TV ad in Robocop 2 (1990).

 The building as the Nakatomi Plaza from Die Hard appears in the 2024 film Deadpool & Wolverine, where it was pruned and sent to the Void by the Time Variance Authority and can be seen during the battle between Deadpool and Wolverine.